mcihangir/mc/README.md

 ======================================================================

-2. Confirmation the custom image and custom Launcher Run the emulator from the same terminal after finishing compiling the AOPS
+2. Confirmation of the custom image and custom Launcher Run the emulator from the same terminal after finishing compiling the AOPS
 	$ emulator &
 2.1.
 Confirming the custom image